The Church in Toft

 Toft has two churches, St Andrews' Parish Church and the Methodist Chapel, which, under a covenant between the two, means they are collectively called "The Church in Toft", sharing both social and religious events for the community.

 The foundation stone for a Primitive Methodist Chapel in Toft was laid on 10th June 1862.
 The congregation would have been mainly farm workers and their wives and one or two local farming families.
 The minister would have visited once a month, so that a Service of Holy Communion could take place.
 Other services were mainly taken by local preachers.
 To accommodate growing congregations the Chapel was expanded substantially in both 1940 and 1980.
 Latterly considerable additional resource has been deployed to ensure the building is light, accessible, warm and welcoming.
-There is disabled access, toilets for the disabled, and ample free parking alongside the chapel.
-There is a loop system with microphones attached to the pulpit and the lectern.
+There are accessible toilets, and ample free parking alongside the chapel.
+There are fixed microphones on the lectern and pulpit, plus radio mics, all connected to the loop system.

-Hymns are normally selected from our new Singing the Faith, or Hymns & Psalms and New Hymns and Worship Songs.
+Hymns are normally selected from Singing the Faith, New Hymns and Worship Songs and Hymns & Psalms.
+There is an Organ and Digital Piano.
+A CD player is available for music discs.
 Organists are members of the congregation, and members of the congregation also read in rotation from the New English and Good News Bibles.
 The Methodist Worship Book provides the formal service formats.
 As part of their outreach mission, the Stewards encourage use of the Chapel by local organisations, and the congregation is active and effective in raising funds for charities at home and abroad, periodic fund raising events being are well supported by the village.

 In 2003 St Andrews entered an official Local Ecumenical Partnership with the Methodist Church to create the Church in Toft.
 The co-operation continues to flourish and across the two congregations has some 50 members.
 Worship is shared between the two buildings with a choice of services to serve the community.
 There is usually an 11 a.m. service in the Chapel or the Church, communion is celebrated twice monthly, and on Wednesday mornings there is ecumenical Morning Prayer in St Andrews.